cozygene/SLIViT/README.md

 available at https://www.ukbiobank.ac.uk.
 The 3D CT, the 2D CT, and the 2D X-ray datasets are available at https://medmnist.com/.

-## Credits
+### Credits

-We kindly request users to cite the corresponding paper upon using our code, checkpoints, or conclusions in any capacity.
-Proper credit supports and recognizes the original creators' efforts.
+We kindly request that users cite the corresponding paper when using our code, checkpoints, or conclusions in any capacity.
+Proper credit not only supports the original creators but also acknowledges their contributions.

 ```
 @article{avram2023slivit,